Table of Contents

 Overripe

-Soft, wrinkled skin, brown stems, may have fermented smell.
-Best for cooking.
+Soft, wrinkled skin, brown brittle stems, may have fermented smell.
+Still useful for baking, sauces, or making cherry preserves.

-Store unwashed cherries in a plastic bag in the refrigerator for up to one week.
-Wash just before eating.
-For longer storage, cherries freeze well - pit them first and spread on a baking sheet to freeze individually before transferring to freezer bags.
+Store unwashed cherries in a plastic bag or container in the coldest part of your refrigerator for up to one week.
+Wash just before eating to prevent moisture-related spoilage.
+For longer storage, cherries freeze beautifully - pit them first (to prevent flavor transfer from the pits) and spread on a baking sheet to freeze individually before transferring to freezer bags.
+Frozen cherries keep their nutritional value for 10-12 months.

 Ingredients: